Paul Madonna

-Paul Madonna (born 1972) is an American artist.
+Paul Madonna (born 1972) is an American artist and author.

 Biography

 Paul Madonna grew up in Pittsburgh, Pennsylvania.
 While still in high school he began attending art classes at Carnegie-Mellon University, where he went on to complete a B.F.A. in 1994.
 During his senior year of college, Madonna became the first art intern ever taken in by Mad magazine.
-Upon graduation, he moved to San Francisco and began making minicomics, which he left in public places for free.
+Upon graduation, he moved to San Francisco and began making mini-comics, which he left in public places for free.
 In 2003, Madonna created "All Over Coffee", which was picked up by the San Francisco Chronicle in 2004.
 The series ran for twelve years, for a total of 726 strips, with the final strip running on December 27, 2015.
 Madonna has served as "cartoonist-in-residence" artist in residence at San Francisco's Cartoon Art Museum, and was the recipient of the Northern California Book Award's Recognition Award for Best Book of the Year, 2011, for his second book, Everything is its own reward.
+Madonna has gone on to do large-scale public art, and launch a series of mystery novels.
 His work is exhibited internationally in galleries and museums, and his books continue to sell around the world.